Coronavirus Information for Campus Community

 In response to the rapidly changing nature of COVID-19 in the state of New York, and per directives from Governor Cuomo, effective immediately, any resident student who has left the campus will not be permitted to return to the halls.

-We ask that all students who are currently off campus to not return.
-Students currently on campus will be permitted to remain.
-This policy includes ALL TRAVEL OFF CAMPUS.
-Once you leave campus, you are not permitted to return.
+We ask that all students who are currently off campus not return.
+Students currently on campus will be permitted to remain, and will be allowed to travel to Dryden or Cortland for essential needs.

 If you have questions or concerns, please direct them to VPSS@tompkinscortland.edu.